fanjunkai1/DCL/README.md

 ## Download and Preprocess dataset

+The original DVD (CVPR 2024) dataset (1920x1080 size) can be downloaded from the following link:

 - **GoProHazy** dataset can be downloaded from [Baidu Drive](https://pan.baidu.com/s/1u_jFzZtUhG1528e1kkGmUQ#list/path=%2F)(hbih).
 - **DrivingHazy** dataset can be downloaded from [Baidu Drive](https://pan.baidu.com/s/1gQTV6F9bwnmKtmUohzi1Nw#list/path=%2F)(ei4j).
 - **InternetHazy** dataset can be downloaded from [Baidu Drive](https://pan.baidu.com/s/1WIZNwFH-re8ty6zJPjct6g#list/path=%2F)(p39a).

-For users who use Google Drive, you can download our dataset using this [link](https://drive.google.com/drive/folders/11CmFXT32a3QkCXc76-J_Wx2kgpE_hALu?dmr=1&ec=wgc-drive-globalnav-goto)
+For users who use Google Drive, you can download GoProHazy, DrivingHazy, and InternetHazy datasets using this [link](https://drive.google.com/drive/folders/11CmFXT32a3QkCXc76-J_Wx2kgpE_hALu?dmr=1&ec=wgc-drive-globalnav-goto)

-## Preprocess dataset
+## 🚀 Preprocess dataset

 All videos in these datasets are initially recorded at a resolution of 1920×1080.
 After applying distortion correction and cropping based on the intrinsic parameters K of the GoPro 11 camera (calibrated by us), the resolutions of GoProHazy and DrivingHazy are 1600×512.